ardatan/graphql-tools/docs/source/resolvers.md

 Composition library for GraphQL, with helpers to combine multiple resolvers into one, specify dependencies between fields, and more.

 When developing a GraphQL server, it is common to perform some authorization logic on your resolvers, usually based on the context of a request.
-With `graphql-resolvers` you can easily accomplish that and still make the code decoupled - thus testable - by combining multiple sigle-logic resolvers into one.
+With `graphql-resolvers` you can easily accomplish that and still make the code decoupled - thus testable - by combining multiple single-logic resolvers into one.

 The following is an example of a simple logged-in authorization logic: